iellenberger/portia/doc/ProjectLayout.md

 ## For Installers and SysAdmins

-In Portia, there are a few ways you can define the installation root directory.
+In Portia, there are a three ways you can define the installation root directory:

+1. **Do nothing** to have packages installed in `/usr/local/`.
+2. **Set the INSTALL_ROOT** to define an alternate installation location.
+3. **Create some symlink magic** and have Portia change its INSTALL_ROOT based on where you run it.

+Details below.
 Choose your poison.

 ### 1. Do Nothing